sdaps/sdaps-class/sphinx/sdapsarray.rst

  * Different ``layouter`` can be plugged in to modify the rendering
  * Fragile content can be used without further preparation
  * Contained content is executed exactly once (important for metadata generation)
- * Cells are rendered as much in-order as possible  (important for metadata generation)

 Things that are *not* possible currently: